hawky-4s-/veewee-definitions/README.md

     $ bundle exec veewee vbox export --force jimdo-debian-6.0.7

-Add the box to Vagrant (delete old one if present):
+Add the box to Vagrant (if there's already a box with the same name, you have to delete it first):

-    $ vagrant box remove jimdo-debian-6.0.7 virtualbox
     $ vagrant box add jimdo-debian-6.0.7 jimdo-debian-6.0.7.box

 Use the box: